-An owner's decision to terminate tenancy for incidents related to domestic violence, dating violence, sexual assault or stalking is limited by the Violence against Women Act of 2013 (VAWA) and the conforming regulations in 24 CFR Part 5, Subpart L. (See section 12-II.E.)
+An owner's decision to terminate tenancy for incidents related to domestic violence, dating violence, sexual assault or stalking is limited by VAWA.
+(See section 12-II.E.)

 12-III.E.
 EFFECT OF TENANCY TERMINATION ON THE FAMILY'S ASSISTANCE